ukparliament/egg-timer/public/bicameral_praying_days_both_houses_sitting.rb.md

 This may include the laying day of the instrument.

-Unless the laying day is a joint praying day ...
+Unless the laying day is a joint praying day, then ...

-If there is a future praying day in the Commons or the Lords

-... we look for the next joint praying day.
-If there is a subsequent joint praying day ...
+... if there is a future joint praying day ...

 ... we set the date to that day.